nprevost/dermdetect/README.md

 ### Preparation
 - First you need to create, put the zip and unzip it in an images folder of the project.
 - Then create a csv with the name of the images and the target.
 Group all the images in the same folder and retrieve the information with the ISIC API.
-To do this, launch **preprocessing.py** which is in the scripts folder.
+To do this, launch **preprocessing.py** and **clean_metadata.py** which is in the scripts folder.

 ---